 Overwatch custom games are great for flickshot training as well.
 Set up a game with six Ana bots on the other team and change the settings to headshots only.
 The hero Ana can't headshot, so she'll just strafe around the map, letting you practice your aim without risking death.

-Naturally, simply playing more FPS games will help you get better, but other resources include self-improvement subreddits such as r/OverwatchUniversity and r/LearnCSGO.
-Follow the above tips first, go on the hunt for some more advice suited to your favorite shooter, and you'll be headshotting your way to victory before you can say high noon.
+Simply playing more first-person shooters will help you get better, but other resources include self-improvement subreddits such as r/OverwatchUniversity and r/LearnCSGO.
+Follow the above tips first, go on the hunt for some more advice suited to your favorite shooter, and you'll be headshotting your way to victory before you can say "it's high noon".